r3c0n75/bitburner-scripts/STOCK_TRADING_IMPLEMENTATION.md

 ## Overview

 Successfully implemented a comprehensive automated stock trading system for Bitburner using the TIX (Trade Information eXchange) API.
-This suite provides everything from basic market viewing to sophisticated algorithmic trading with long/short positions, stop-losses, profit targets, and momentum-based strategies that don't require 4S Market Data.
+This suite provides everything from basic market viewing to sophisticated algorithmic trading with dynamic position sizing, stop-losses, profit targets, and momentum-based strategies that don't require 4S Market Data.

 **Version**: 1.8.1
 **Date**: October 27, 2025